The Story of Hedonism by Phil Cheeseman

 I didn’t know that many people, just Josh and Robin King vaguely.
 I think Jules knew that Colin Faver played house at Jungle.
 We were like, who plays house music, has played it for a while and can mix?
 It was Colin and Justin Berkmann.
 Justin was put in contact through Sophie, Josh’s sister, as he was matey with the Family Funktion lot.
 He would have loved to have played them all by himself, but we needed someone else and Colin fell into place.
 We didn’t go after Danny or Paul Oakenfold.
 They had their own clubs, it’s true, but I didn’t want the Balearic sound, I just wanted house.

-Someone gave me a number for Johnny Walker, who worked at London Records.
+Jenni Rampling gave me a number for Johnny Walker, who worked at London Records.
 He was a really nice guy, really open.
 He suggested John Dean and gave me a number for security guys, to stop the police breaking it up.
 Dean’s system was phenomenal; the sound was crystal clear.
-I remember Julie’s friend Laura sitting in the bass bin at 7am one time.
-Boy, did those wooden doors on the building bang and shudder when that sound system got pounding!
-Where I worked in Hanover Square there was an off-licence across the road that my father had an account at, so I got the drinks on so many days and could pay it off with the money from the bar.
+I remember Julie’s friend Laura sitting in the bass bin at 7am one time and boy, did those wooden doors on the building bang and shudder when that sound system got pounding!
+Where I worked in Hanover Square there was an off-licence across the road that my father had an account at, so I got the drinks on so many days’ credit and could pay it off with the money from the bar.

 There was a warehouse party I went to at the Crypt in Brixton in September or October 1987 that inspired me.
 Not the music, but this guy had decorated and added touches.
-Rather than just taking over a building and putting in a sound system, he’d tried to put in art installations.
+Rather than just taking over a building and putting in a sound system, he’d tried to put in art installations and had a live band.
 I liked the way the atmosphere had been enhanced with visual effects.
 The host turned up at the first Hedo and I told him he’d inspired me.
 Julie, her brother Stephen and his posse were the prime movers in the decoration of the warehouse.
 We redecorated every time, within days.
 Paint it and clean it up.

-In its pomp at the Astoria in Charing Cross Road opposite Centre Point, Robin King’s Delirium was the kingpin of London’s cutting-edge clubs in the immediate pre-house era.
-Helmed by brothers Noel and Maurice Watson, Delirium served up a heady mix of funk, hip-hop, disco, boogie and, as soon as the first records started to come in from the States, house and garage.
+In its pomp at the Astoria in Charing Cross Road, opposite Centre Point, Robin King’s Delirium was the kingpin of London’s cutting-edge clubs in the immediate pre-house era.
+Helmed by brothers Noel and Maurice Watson, Delirium served up a heady mix of funk, hip-hop, disco, boogie and as soon as the first records started to come in from the States, house and garage.
 The crowd was mixed, trendy and up for it on the dancefloor.
 But when it moved south along the Charing Cross Road to Heaven, changed to a purely house format in the main room and switched from Saturdays to Thursdays, it became a different club with a different crowd.
 Numbers dropped and it was never as prominent again.
-King’s last flourish in the West End was the Delirium Deep House Convention held at the Empire in Leicester Square in February 1988.
-The night boasted an impressive array of Chicago’s finest, with Frankie Knuckles, Marshall Jefferson, CeCe Rogers and Fingers Inc. all on the bill, but only 250 people turned up.
-It was the wrong place and the wrong time.
-To the untrained eye it must have seemed that house was floundering: if a stellar line-up promoted by one of the biggest names in London clubland at a centrally located venue couldn’t draw a crowd, where was it all going?
-But as unlikely as it must have seemed that night, the baton was being passed on.
+King’s last flourish in the West End was the Delirium Deep House Convention held at The Empire in Leicester Square in February 1988.
+The night boasted an impressive array of Chicago’s finest, with Frankie Knuckles, Marshall Jefferson, CeCe Rogers and Fingers Inc. all on the bill.
+Only 250 people turned up; it was the wrong place and the wrong time.
+To the untrained eye it must have seemed that house was floundering; if a stellar line-up promoted by one of the biggest names in London clubland at a renowned venue couldn’t draw a crowd, where was it all going?
+But as unlikely as it might have seemed that night, the baton was being passed on.
 Freshly back from spending a year living in New York, Justin Berkmann saw the Hedonism crew that night.
 The next week he met them to talk about playing.
 Within two weeks of returning from New York he was behind the decks at a pioneering new party en route to becoming the founder of and resident DJ at Ministry of Sound.
 Hedonism had begun.